Table of contents

 The processing of an individual’s personal information will be done in accordance with data protection law.
 Access to personal information will be limited to authorised individuals on a strictly need to know basis.
 We’re committed to keeping personal information safe and secure and will ensure that appropriate technical and organisational measures are in place to protect it from unauthorised or unlawful processing.
 This Policy works in tandem with NCP’s terms and conditions.
 These terms and conditions can be found here.

 We aim to meet the highest standards when collecting and using your personal information.
 However, if you believe we’re not meeting these standards and wish to make a complaint, please contact our Data Protection Officer.

 If you’re not satisfied with our response you have the right to complain to the Information Commissioner’s Office.

 The Data Protection Officer

 We collect personal information about you in the course of running our business and providing our services to you.

 We may collect personal information about you from a variety of sources for example:

-- directly from you, our customers and prospective customers, when you are using or enquiring about our products or services
+- directly from you, our customers and prospective customers, when you complete surveys or are using or enquiring about our products or services

 - from our business partners where we provide you with our products or services on their behalf